aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/connect-to-testnet.md

 ## Bootstrapping validator node

 Before joining the testnet, you need to bootstrap your node with the genesis blob and waypoint provided by Aptos Labs team.
 This will convert your node from test mode to prod mode.
-AIT3 network Chain ID is 43.

 ### Using source code

 - Stop your node and remove the data directory.
+Make sure you remove the secure-data file too, path is defined [here](https://github.com/aptos-labs/aptos-core/blob/main/docker/compose/aptos-node/validator.yaml#L13).
 - Download the `genesis.blob` and `waypoint.txt` file published by Aptos Labs team.
 - Update your `account_address` in `validator-identity.yaml` to your **owner** wallet address, don't change anything else, keep the keys as is.
 - Pull the latest changes on `testnet` branch